evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 the messages are usually stored and are grouped into topics with replies.
 Evennia has no default bulletin-board system.

-In this tutorial game we will just use the default inter-account channels.
+In EvAdventure we will just use the default inter-account channels.
 We will also not be implementing any bulletin boards.

 ### Building